-And clutter in the living room might suggest blockages in your social life, while a cluttered bedroom might relate to issues surrounding your sexual self, fears of intimacy or gender roles.
+And clutter in the living room might suggest blockages in our social life, while a cluttered bedroom might relate to issues surrounding our sexual self, fears of intimacy or gender roles.
 “When you clutter things, … you can’t see the surroundings.
 Which actually allows you to not deal with it—it’s a way of coping.”

 It’s not what we have, but what we do

-Decluttering can be hard to begin when we are at the end of a long day, or at the end of an even longer week.
+Decluttering can be hard to begin when we are at the end of a long day or the end of an even longer week.
 So, approach it with an attitude of gratitude.
-Being grateful that we can give to others unused belongings—especially those in good condition—not only benefits them, but can help us rewrite the story of who we are.
+Being grateful that we can give to others our unused belongings—especially those in good condition—not only benefits others, but can help us rewrite the story of who we are.

 In a series of studies recently published in the Journal of Marketing, researchers tested ways to help people donate items that were meaningful to them.
-And they discovered that people would experience less identity loss from donating a cherished item if they photographed it.
+They discovered that people would experience less identity loss from donating a cherished item if they photographed it.

-In another study by Ohio State University's Fisher College of Business, associate professor of marketing, Rebecca Reczek, and her colleagues found that, "People are more willing to give up possessions if we offer them a way to keep the memory and the identity associated with that memory."
+Echoed in another study by Ohio State University’s Fisher College of Business, associate professor of marketing Rebecca Reczek and her colleagues found that, “People are more willing to give up possessions if we offer them a way to keep the memory and the identity associated with that memory.”

 The results of the study demonstrate that, “It may be relatively easy to break old habits of clinging to possessions with sentimental value by photographing items to preserve the memories associated with them, making people more likely to donate those items by keeping the memories they represent intact.”